5 step playbook for creating tailored user onboarding experiences

 Developing onboarding experiences that follow these principles is hard.
 There are tons of products on the market that help teams create onboarding, but none of them are built for engineering, product, and design teams.
 They’re brittle, they cut engineers out of the process, and they offer a limited set of UI modalities.

-We started Switchboard to give product, engineering, and growth teams tools to more easily develop tailored onboarding experiences that are fully integrated, work with their UI components, and fit into their product development workflow.
+We started Dopt to give product, engineering, and growth teams tools to more easily develop tailored onboarding experiences that are fully integrated, work with their UI components, and fit into their product development workflow.

 Inspiration for onboarding experiences